LightNetDev/lightnet-library/.changeset/witty-icons-invite.md

 "@lightnet/library": patch
 ---

-Rename 'class' props to be called 'className'.
+Rename `class` props to be called `className`.
 This will make our Astro components more consistent with React components.